AndreiGramada/cat-appointments/readme.md

 ---
 **Rules:**
 * You can search for solutions online.
 (Angular documentation, StackOverflow, etc)
-* Implement the solution as you would implement a feature in the real project.
+* Implement the solution as you would implement a feature in a real project.

 **Optional:**
 * Use rxjs